 Have you ever wondered what happens to the homeless or the destitute when they die?
 Well, I have, and I still don’t really know what the answer is to that question because no one talks about it.
 But, I have found some answers that may shed light on the question.

 I don’t know what happens to today’s Calgary homeless when they pass away.
-If any one knows the answer to this send me an email and I will post it on the site and an interesting (if not sad) Calgary tidbit.
+If anyone knows the answer to this, leave a comment below.

 4 comments on “Calgary’s Potter’s Field — the Final Resting Place for the Unwanted”Add yours →